 He started dancing at 15 cause Mom wanted him outside of the house for the summer so I took him along to my private lessons with Ron Montez.
 To keep him from getting bored, we paired him up with the sister of pro Denese Morris.
 Among the partners he would dance with were: a Laker girl, a future British Professional Latin Champion, come in 3nd on the national TV show Dance Fever, and move to England to learn from the best.
 Before leaving, he danced on 2 dance teams representing the US at the World Formation Championships in Germany.

 Returning to LA Robert would get into Swing and Country.
 Pairing with Enio’s former partner Karen Lee, he came in 2nd in his first US Open Swing Championships.
+With Debbie Dandurand, he made the finals of the Ladies A Pro/Am Latin at USBC.
 With 2 different partners he would win the next 3 years in a row.
 Robert would go on to win 4 more US titles, several World Championships, dozens of competitions, and be inducted into the California Swing Dance Hall of Fame, and the World Swing Dance Council Hall of Fame.
 Helping me run the studio, we created the now legendary Swing Jam weekend events.
 He now lives near me in Deerfield Beach Florida